-- apply practical and critical reasoning skills when solving problems by identifying key issues and demonstrating consideration of and sensitivity to diverse perspectives before rendering a decision (critical judgment); - analyze problems by considering diverse and varying forms of evidence and multiple perspectives within historical and sociological contexts (historical perspective); - identify their own ethical codes and those of others with differing perspectives (ethical awareness); - demonstrate the ability to frame analyses with sound ethical reasoning and defend their position using persuasive argument (ethical awareness); - exhibit an awareness of the diversity and complexity of human cultural expression (aesthetic expression); - demonstrate the ability to speak and write effectively in languages, including, but not restricted to, standard American English (linguistic awareness); and - · exhibit critical and analytical thinking in their writing (skills).
+- apply analytical and critical reasoning skills when solving problems (critical judgment); - analyze problems by considering diverse and varying forms of evidence and multiple perspectives within global historical and cultural contexts (historical perspective); - · demonstrate the ability to critically evaluate various ethical codes and belief systems including their own (ethical awareness); - use evidence and sound ethical reasoning to frame analyses and defend them. (ethical awareness); - · demonstrate an awareness and understanding of the diversity and complexity of aesthetic expression (aesthetic expression); and - demonstrate the ability to speak and write effectively in languages including, but not restricted to, standard American English (linguistic awareness).

-Students must complete three (3) of the courses listed below in order to satisfy the requirements for Distribution Area I: The Humanities...
+Students must complete three (3) of the courses listed below in order to satisfy the requirements for Distribution Area I: The Humanities.

+ENG 120

+Introduction to Literature and Culture; and

+HST 101

+\ Students should be able to demonstrate the above outcomes in their writing.

-ENG 120 Introduction to Literature and Culture; and HST 101 Historical Foundations of the Modern World; and Foreign Language at level of competence OR PHL 101 Introduction to Philosophy
+Historical Foundations of the Modern World; and

+Foreign Language at level of competence OR

+PHL 101

+Introduction to Philosophy

 Students may request, through their academic advisors, a course substitution within this Area.
 For more details on course substitution policies for Area I, contact the Office of the Dean of the College of Arts, Humanities, and Social Sciences.
-Forms for course substitution may be obtained from, and completed forms must be returned to, the Student Services Center.
+Forms for course substitution may be obtained from, and completed forms must be returned to. the Student Services Center.